All marriages are scheduled 6 months in advance.

 -A cantor fee is required for weddings of $75.00.

--Non-members (non-stewards) of Annunciation Greek Orthodox Church will pay a facility fee of $350.00 for weddings.
-Only the parish priest can waive the facility fee if there is a financial need to do so.
+-Non-members (non-stewards) of Annunciation Greek Orthodox Church will pay a fee of $350.00 for weddings.
+Only the parish priest can waive the fee.